Regularized Principal Component Analysis for Spatial Data: The Proposed Method

 \citet{regularized_covariance} provides a closed-form solution for $\hat{\bm{\Lambda}}$, but requires an iterative procedure for solving $\hat{\sigma}^2$.
-We are able to derive closed-form expressions for both $\hat{\sigma}^2$ and $\hat{\bm{\Lambda}}$, which are given in the following proposition with its proof given in the Appendix. \begin{prop} The solutions of (\ref{eq:covariance.estimate}) are given by
+We found that closed-form expressions for both $\hat{\sigma}^2$ and $\hat{\bm{\Lambda}}$ are available, and are shown in the following proposition with its proof given in the Appendix. \begin{prop} The solutions of (\ref{eq:covariance.estimate}) are given by

 where $\hat{\bm{V}}\mathrm{diag}(\hat{d}_1,\dots,\hat{d}_K)\hat{\bm{V}}'$ is the eigen-decomposition of $\hat{\bm{\Phi}}'\bm{S}\hat{\bm{\Phi}}$ with $\hat{d}_1\geq\cdots\geq\hat{d}_K$,

 and $\hat{\lambda}^*_k=\max(\hat{d}_k-\hat{\sigma}^2-\gamma,0)$; $k=1,\dots,K$. \end{prop}